 How best to incorporate technology into the classroom is a contentious issue—there are those who say it has no place at all in schools, and those who argue that children need to be exposed to computers and other devices early on so that they can develop critical skills and healthy usage habits.

-As with many issues in education, you can’t opt out of having an opinion when it comes to technology usage.
+As with many issues in education, you can’t opt-out of having an opinion when it comes to technology usage.
 If you do decide to embrace technology, you’ll have to contend with the fact that, while portable devices are great at getting students’ attention, they don’t necessarily transform a dull class into an interesting one.
 That will require careful consideration on your part of how best to bring traditional pedagogical techniques into the classrooms of today.

 There’s no reason to believe that the traditional core subjects, like maths and English, will disappear from school curricula.
 However, they have been joined recently by new subjects considered vital for future professionals.
 Chief among these is coding, with some schools introducing young children to code in early primary school.
 Teachers can also expect to instruct students in digital literacy, communication, global citizenship, and other areas of importance to the modern world.

 This isn’t a new challenge, but it deserves to be met with renewed dedication and the latest technologies.
-How will you respond to students who underperform academically, exhibit signs of a behavioral disorder, or simply have interests that fall outside of the standard curriculum?
+How will you respond to students who underperform academically, exhibit signs of a behavioural disorder, or simply have interests that fall outside of the standard curriculum?
 New answers abound, from connecting to students remotely to offer homework advice outside of school hours to using online tools (like open education courses) to stimulate the curiosity of students with specific interests.